 - Power transmission apparatus: all components of the mechanical system which transmit energy to the part of the machine performing the work.
 These components include flywheels, pulleys, belts, connecting rods, couplings, cams, spindles, chains, cranks, and gears.
 Other moving parts: all parts of the machine which move while the machine is working.
-These can include reciprocating, rotating, and transverse moving parts, as well as feed mechanisms and auxiliary parts of the machine.
+These can include reciprocating, rotating, transverse moving parts, feed mechanisms, and auxiliary parts of the machine.

 Hazardous Mechanical Motions and Actions

 Various mechanical motions and actions may present hazards to the worker.
 These can include the movement of rotating members, reciprocating arms, moving belts, meshing gears, cutting teeth, and any parts that impact or shear.
 These different types of hazardous mechanical motions and actions are basic in varying combinations to nearly all machines, and recognizing them is the first step toward protecting workers from the danger they present.

 The basic types of hazardous mechanical motions and actions are: